davewiard/Projects/README.md

 Split php/index.php into two separate files, one each for GET and POST functionality.
 Adjusted my Apache setup to point to the new post and posts directories properly.
 Fixed issue with post_id field not being used properly on blog post retrieval.

+### Tuesday, April 24, 2018

+#### 4:30 PM

+I made adjustments to the directory structure for the database file permissions.
+This required minor adjustments to the PHP source and updated documentation, as well.